NBA TV: NBA TV International

 In February 2012, NBA TV International was made available on NBA.TV as an internet subscription channel outside the United States.

 On beIN Channels Network in the Arab world, NBA TV is not available, though beIN Sports NBA airs some of the same games.

-On July 31, 2020, the Philippine version of the channel, NBA TV Philippines was launched.
+On 31 July 2020, the Philippine version of the channel, NBA TV Philippines, was launched.

 Past playoff broadcast criticism

-NBA TV was criticized in the past for its first-round playoff coverage merely passing down the broadcast of a game from a regional sports network for national broadcast, amplifying the chosen team's broadcast and bias for said team to a national level.
-Beginning with the 2011–12 playoffs, NBA TV began to produce a full and neutral national broadcast for those games.
+NBA TV was criticized in the past for its first-round playoff coverage merely passing down the broadcast of a game from a regional sports network for national broadcast, amplifying the chosen team's broadcast and bias for said team to a national level. from the 2012 playoffs to the 2025 playoffs, NBA TV produced a full and neutral national broadcast for those games.